wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getreceivedbyaddress.md

 ---
-title: bsv:getreceivedbyaddress \[POST\] {disallowed}
+title: getreceivedbyaddress  {disallowed} - Bitcoin SV
-description: Returns the total amount received by the given address in transactionswith at least minconf confirmations.
+description: Example code for the getreceivedbyaddress  {disallowed} json-rpc method. Сomplete guide on how to use getreceivedbyaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters